Below is a sample homeschool schedule you can try.

 EXTRA TIME WITH YOUR KIDS

-If you find yourself having extra time with your kids, try one or both of these SUPER SIMPLE building projects!
+If you find yourself having extra time with your kids, try one or all of these SUPER SIMPLE building projects!